akguptaEx2/ex2app/readme.md

 nodejs

+## Environment configuration
+For development purposes only the config directory is include for the time being.<br/>
+It is added to .gitignore though and will remove from the repository as well after development is started.<br/>
+Developers must not commit config files.<br/>
+There are 3 databases that are needed to be maintained -> dev (ex2app_dev) test(ex2app_test) and  production (ex2app).<br/>
+With the config file the credentials and databases  are set automatically depending upon the environment variable currently in use.
+Please refer to config/config.json,db/index.js and package.json for better reference.

 ## Running the tests

 Tests are preconfigured.
 All the unit test files are needed to be added to test directory.